davidyell/CakePHP-ContactUs/README.md

 ##Installation
 1. Unzip, clone or submodule the plugin into `app/Plugin/ContactUs`
-2. Define a from email in your bootstrap file `Configure::write('ContactUs.email', 'from@email.com');` replacing `from@email.com` with the email you want the email messages to be sent to
+2. In your bootstrap file, define an email address you want your messages to go to.
+Do this like so : `Configure::write('ContactUs.email', 'from@email.com');` replacing `from@email.com` with your email address.

 ##Usage
 Load the plugin enabling it's routes to allow `/contact-us` as the url instead of `/contact_us/contacts/message`.